SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP_v4.md

 ***1.2) 16S Prep Workflow***

+    This section is an overview of the steps involved in library preparation.
+    For a more detailed desctiption of the mehods, see Section 5 below.

-1. Extracted DNA should be arrayed in 96 well plate format.
-If possible, leave two wells on each plate open for controls.
+1. Extracted DNA should be arrayed in 96 well plate format, preferably with two wells on each plate open for controls.

-2. PCR of 16S samples with Schloss lab indices.
-Each plate will contain a negative control (water) and a positive control (mock community)
+2. Samples are PCR amplified with Schloss lab indices.
+Each plate should contain a negative control (water) and a positive control (mock community)

-3. A subset of 12-24 samples from each plate will undergo electrophoresis on a 1% agarose gel to ensure amplification proceeded normally.
+3. A subset of 12-24 samples from each plate undergoes electrophoresis on a 1% agarose gel to ensure amplification proceeded normally.

-4. Library clean up and normalization performed using the Invitrogen [SequalPrep](http://products.invitrogen.com/ivgn/product/A1051001) Plate Normalization Kit.
+4. Library clean up and normalization is performed using the Invitrogen [SequalPrep](http://products.invitrogen.com/ivgn/product/A1051001) Plate Normalization Kit.

-5. Samples from each plate are pooled into single wells (i.e. 1 well/plate, 4 wells total for a run with 4 plates).
+5. Samples from each plate are pooled into single wells (i.e. 1 well/plate).

 6. (Optional) To assess the quality of the library, the investigator may choose to perform a Bioanalyzer trace using the [Agilent Technologies HS DNAkit](http://www.genomics.agilent.com/CollectionSubpage.aspx?PageType=Product&SubPageType=ProductDetail&PageID=1635) cat\# 5067-4626.

 7. (Optional) If the post-PCR gel or the Bioanalyzer trace suggests contaminant DNA from leftover indices/primer-dimer, an additional gel purification of the pooled plates is recommended.
-This often imporves the quality of the sequencing run.
+This often improves the quality of the sequencing run.

 8. Each pooled plate is quantified using a KAPA Biosystems [Q-PCR kit](http://www.kapabiosystems.com/products/name/kapa-library-quant-kits) cat\# KK4824.

 9. Plates are pooled to equal concentration into a single well (i.e. 1 well per run)

-9. The pooled library enters the Sequencing Workflow.
+10. The pooled library enters the Sequencing Workflow.

 ***1.3) Sequencing Workflow***

+    This section is an overview of the steps involved in initiating a sequencing run.
+    For a more detailed desctiption of the mehods, see Section 5 below.

 1. A Sample Plate is created for each plate using Illumina Experiment Manager.
     Sample Plates are then used to create a Sample Sheet.
 This sheet serves